Part One Filming reenactment

 “What does this mean?
-Thy brother is come.
-Thy father hath killed the fatted calf because he be safe and sound.
+Thy brother comes.
+Thy father hath killed the fatted calf because he is safe and sound.
 Many years I serve thee, neither transgress they commandments, yet thou never gavest me a kid that I might make merry.
 And for this thy son which hath devoured thy living with harlots thou hast killed for him the fattest calf.
 Son, thou art ever with me.
 All that I have is thine.
-It was meal that we make merry, for thy brother was dead and is alive again, was lost and is found.
+It was a meal that we make merry, for thy brother was dead and is alive again, was lost and is found.

-And Jesus said, “joy shall be in the Heaven over one sinner that repenteth more than over 90 and 9 that nee no repentance.
+And Jesus said, “joy shall be in the Heaven over one sinner that repenteth more than over 90 and 9 that need no repentance.

 Before answering Jesus asked to see what was given to tribute.
 Jesus then asked them whose image the coin bore.

 It was then that Jesus said unto them, render onto Caesar that which be Caesars and unto God that which be Gods.
 This was the same message Jesus had delivered unto his disciples when he related to them the parable of the dishonest steward.